Patient education: Testicular cancer (Beyond the Basics)

 Serum tumor markers in testicular germ cell tumors

-Surgical management of advanced testicular germ cell tumors
+Approach to surgery following chemotherapy for advanced testicular germ cell tumors

-Treatment of relapsed and refractory testicular germ cell tumors
+Diagnosis and treatment of relapsed and refractory testicular germ cell tumors

 Treatment of stage II seminoma